laminseima/laminseima.github.io/index.md

 ---
 layout: page
 title:  Lamin Seima
-subtitle: Build days that haven't happened yet by inscribing
+subtitle: Build days that haven't happened yet by inscribing while sipping some cups of thought
 ---

 Hi!, come on in

 Welcome to the online home of Lamin Seima.
 There are cups of thought here, you can enjoy some of those too.
-Those are served by me, Ryo Firmananda.
+Those are served by me myself, Ryo.
+I hope these cups of thought help quench your thirst
-I personally decided to openly share those with the hope that we can discuss directly at one table while accompanied by a cup of drink

 ---

-Hai!, mari masuk

-Welcome to the online home of Lamin Seima.
-There are cups of thought here, you can enjoy some of those too.
-Those are served by me, Ryo Firmananda.
-I personally decided to openly share those with the hope that we can discuss directly at one table while accompanied by a cup of drink